When was the last time you used fundamental analysis? Learn secrets to grow your trading skills using fundamental analysis of stocks.

 - Gambling against the market: If you think a stock is a showing investment potential just because you are affected like every one of the same data.
 If you see a stock is cheap which other investors are not able to see, then you are gambling.

 Technical analysis is still an important part of stock analysis.
 It helps investors and professional traders to investment and trading.
 Above mentioned, fundamental metrics changes on a quarterly basis.
 They do not change from day to day, unlike technical analysis.

-Fundamental analysis can be used as a way to narrow down universal stocks.
+Fundamental analysis of stocks can be used as a way to narrow down universal stocks.
 Moreover, allow comparing countries economic value.
 For timing and risk management an investor may invest in technical analysis.
 This is an introductory guide.
-For more information visit IFMC Institute
+For more information visit IFMC Institute.